Sessho-maru/React_Audio/README.md

 <a href="http://54.245.28.131/" target="_blank">DEMO</a><br/>

-This player is best when your audio well tagged with information<br/>
+This player is best when your audio have been well tagged with information<br/>
 And to use Youtube crwaling function, `title` and `artist` tag are required<br/>
 > `title` and `artist`: Required to get Youtube search result<br/><br/>
 > Plus `album name`, `album cover`: Best<br/><br/>